VuHuuQuocBao/Spaghetti/README.md

     - wrap fetch, push and delete keys in redis in a transaction
     - deploy multi nodes redis cluster and distribute write using hashSlot
     - multi process redis

+- Struggle:
+    - Don't understand why trying to connecting to the cluster using StackExchange by specifying all nodes in the cluster, try to set or get a key, it's like we have to connect to that specific node that holds the key to perform the opeartion, or else will encounter a timeout.
+Really don't know how to overcome this issue ?